 Leaves: There are basal leaves and stem leaves.
 The basal overall are triangular shaped, 2 or 3 times divided and on long stalks.
 The divisions are each stalked and the leaflets are lance-shaped with teeth.
 Upper stem leaves are 3-parted (sometimes 5), shorter stalked, with the lance-shaped leaflets evenly toothed.
 Leaf stalks have small wings.

 The inflorescence is a compound umbel rising on a long stalk above the leaves.
 The umbel is composed of 10 to 18 somewhat flat-topped umbellets that are small corymbs, that is, each having a number of unevenly stalked flowers such as to make the umbellet look flat-topped.
 The center flower of each umbellet is on the shortest stalk.

 Flowers: Each flower is only 1/8 inch wide with the 5 yellow petals curving inward.
 The calyx is very small.
 There are 5 stamens with yellow anthers which alternate with the petals and a pistil to complete the bisexual flower.

 Seed: Fertile flowers produce a dry brown oblong, somewhat flattened ridged seed that splits into 2 parts.
-Plants can be propagated by seed after 60 to 90 days of moist cold stratification with high germination rates.
-Un-stratified seed can be fall planted but with less success.
+Plants can be propagated by seed after 60 to 90 days of moist cold stratification with high germination rates if planted early in the season.
 Planting seed in the fall and letting winter do the work is much easier.

 Habitat: Golden Alexanders naturalize in open woodlands, sunny meadows and even wet areas, but full sun preferred.
 They are very attractive to butterflies.
 Roots are fibrous with a tap root.
 The plant has few pests but will spread readily by self-sowing so allow room or be vigilant.
 Plants are very aggressive against other smaller plants.